pantaluna/esp32-mjd-starter-kit/Projects/esp32_lorabee_tx_using_lib/README.md

 ## Project Description
 This project demonstrates the Lora TX Transmit functionality.
 Note: it uses Lora P2P and not LoRaWAN.

 This project demonstrates the basics of using the MJD component "mjd_lorabee" for the popular SODAQ LoraBee board.
-That board is basically an XBee breakout board that contains a Microchip RN2843A Lora module (note the subversion "A").
+This board is basically an XBee breakout board that contains a Microchip RN2843A Lora module (note the subversion "A").
 The Microchip RN2483A module contains a Semtech SX1276 Lora transceiver chip.
 It must be used in combination with the Parallax XBee Adapter Board 32403 which breaks out the Xbee pins to breadboard-compatible pins.

 Use it to get insights in how to use this component.